Sports in Manipur: Kang

 Kang is played by both male and female Meities of Manipur.
 Manipuris believe Kang is a game played by deity Panthoibi.
 It is also believed that Manipuris began to play this game well before Vaishnavism came to Manipur.
 It is played under a shed of building on an earth ground (court) smoothly levelled to suit the course of the 'Kang' the target on the court.
 It is well marked for the respective positions of the players of both to hit the target on the court.
 It has rules and regulations formed by the associations to suit the occasions of the games either for competitive tournaments or friendly entertainment.
 The dignitaries of the Palace, even Queen and King also participated on social functions.
 In olden days 'Kang' was played during summer, starting from Cheiraoba (Manipur New Year) to Kang Chingba.
 Presently the game is played in several tournaments throughout the year, organised by the Associations.
 Rules and regulations have been modified to suit the improved process of the game.

+Non-indigenous sports

+Baseball

+Baseball was played in Manipur as early as World War II when the US Army Air Forces flew supplies to China over the Himalayas, known as "Flying the Hump", and the locals learned the game from the troops stationed there.
+The 2013 film The Only Real Game shows how baseball has grown in Manipur since then because it helps local people cope with stagnation and insurgency in their society.